FoxLisk/alttp-notes/glitches/ancillae/ancilla_spawning.md

 [0] Silvers, red boom, and sword all generate `$3C` sparkles.
 Ice rod generates `$13` sparkles.
 They behave the same for our purposes.

 [1] The debris thing is included only for completeness; it's basically irrelevant.
 The only usage of it that I'm aware of is for very-out-of-bounds memory manipulation in Delete Ganon.

+[2] Note that some items in some slots set the search index directly, so while at the end of the replacement process, the search index will be set to the resultant slot, it may be changed again immediately.
+See the [search index setting page](setting_search_index.md) for details.